Nehrah/201900211-NA-NYCSchools/README.md

 	* Display all the SAT scores - include Math, Reading and Writing.
 1. SAT data here: https://data.cityofnewyork.us/Education/SAT-Results/f9bf-2cp4

 ## Libraries Used
-I have implemented the app using iOS SDK native libraries without using any other open source libraries through cocoa pods to make sure the solution is minimalistic for the purpose of proving my technical cognizance.
+I have implemented the app using iOS SDK native libraries without using any other open source libraries through cocoa pods to make sure the solution is minimalistic for the purpose of proving my technical cognizance for the data request.
-*Just to let you know I am capable of integrating custom libraries in the real-world applications :)*
+*Just to let you know I am capable of integrating custom libraries in the real-world applications using Alamofire or libraries:)*

 ## UX Implementations